realestate-com-au/stackup/README.md

 }
 ```

+## Development

+### Running tests

+`auto/test` will run the tests in a Docker container.

-## Releasing
+### Releasing

+Releasing is done manually, not by CI.
 The release process will push tags to GitHub, push the gem to rubygems and push the docker image to DockerHub.

 Prerequisites:

-* logged into dockerhub via `docker login`.
+* You must be logged into docker hub via `docker login`.
 Your user must have permission to push to `realestate/stackup`
 * You must have a rubygems account with permission to push to the `stackup` gem. (`auto/release` will ask for your username and password)
 * You must have cloned this repo via HTTPS and have a github account with permission to push. (`auto/release` will ask for your username and a GitHub personal access token)